nicolasdao/google-cloud-tasks/README.md

 queue.task('service-01').some(({ id }) => /^123/.test(id)).then(yes => console.log(yes))
 ```

-### Testind if an http request is from Cloud Task Or CRON
+### Testing if an http request is from Cloud Task Or CRON

 ```js
 const { utils: { isTaskRequest, isCronRequest } } = require('google-cloud-tasks')